 A better word is ‘emptied’.
 Even ‘dumped’ is great.

-If you notice, these words – empty, dump, pluck, and bite – are simple.
+If you notice, these words – wash away, empty, dump, and pluck – are simple.
 We can easily understand them while reading and listening, but rarely use them (with the possible exception of empty) in speech or writing.
 Remember, active vs. passive vocabulary?

 Without a single exception, those who had scored highest on the vocabulary test given in college, were in the top income group, while those who had scored the lowest were in the bottom income group.

 He also refers to a study by Johnson O’Connor, an American educator and researcher, who gave vocabulary tests to executive and supervisory personnel in 39 large manufacturing companies.
 According to this study:

 Presidents and vice presidents averaged 236 out of a possible 272 points; managers averaged 168; superintendents, 140; foremen, 114; floor bosses, 86.
 In virtually every case, vocabulary correlated with executive level and income.

 Though there are plenty of studies linking professional success with fluency in English overall, I haven’t come across any study linking professional success with any individual component – grammar and pronunciation, for example – of English language other than vocabulary.

 You can make professional success a motivation to improve your active vocabulary.

 How to build vocabulary you can use in speech and writing?